Overmedication of Nursing Home Residents

 - Lomotil (antidiarrheal) – Can cause drowsiness, confusion, and dependence; long-term use is not recommended.

-- Indomethacin, Toradol and Feldene (nonsteroidal-antiinflammatory agents - NSAIDS) – Indomethacin produces serious central nervous system effects.
-Toradol and Feldene have greater risk of upper gastrointestinal bleeding than other NSAIDs.
+- Indomethacin, Toradol, and Feldene (nonsteroidal-antiinflammatory agents - NSAIDS) – Indomethacin produces serious central nervous system effects.
+Toradol and Feldene have a greater risk of upper gastrointestinal bleeding than other NSAIDs.